szaumoor/ZS_ShadowdancerOverhaul/ZS_ShadowdancerOverhaul/README.md

     - +4 AC is added, mimicking NWN
     - Regenerate 1 HP per second while the effect is active
     - Can be taken unlimited times.

-**Feats**
-These exist only so they are implemented if ToF or any other Feat mod is installed.
-The implementation of this would depend on the authors of such mods.
-- **Extra Shadow Jump**: can cast **Shadow Jump** an additional time.
-Can be taken unlimited times.
-Available from level 2 onwards.
-When a feat mod is installed, the rate of gaining uses should be reduced (currently one use every 3 levels: 1, 4, 7...)
-- **Extra Shadow Illusion**: can cast **Shadow Illusion** an additional time.
-Can be taken twice at most.
-Available from level 3 onwards.
-By default, an extra use is gained at level 12, and then at level 20.
 - **Shadow Conjuration**: can cast a selection of spells from level 1 to level 5.
-Available from level 15 on.
-Can be taken three times.
-By default, it's gained at level 12, and another use is gained at level 20 and 28.
+Gained at level 12, and another use is gained at level 20 and 28.

 Also, it changes the **Rod of Shadowstep** such that it uses Shadow Jump: Planar Shift, and it's usable **3 times per day**.
 It does not disappear forever when drained.

 ### 2. Streamline THAC0 for Thieves
 This component streamlines the THAC0 for Thieves and allows them to attain the more reasonable THAC0 of 6 that priests can attain.
 Essentially, every even THAC0 level lasts only for one level, and uneven ones persist for 2 levels.
 20, 19, 19, 18, 17, 17, 16, 15, 15...
 This is recommended unless you're using another mod that does the same.

-Be warned, however, that it will conflict with the swashbuckler class, since the THAC0 bonuses in the vanilla class rely on Thieves attaining a THAC0 of 10 at most, which means Swashbucklers will attain a THAC0 of -4 instead of 0, like Fighters.
+This does the same as the similar component in ZSTweaks.
+Prefer that one.

 ### 3. Improve the THAC0 of Bards too to match the changes to Thieves
 This simply matches the THAC0 progression of Bards to that of the Thieves as per the previous component.
+This does the same as the similar component in ZSTweaks.
+Prefer that one.

 ### 4. Make Shaman Spirit Form mirror the benefits of Shadow Form
 This is just for consistency.
 If installed, Spirit Form will also protect against non-physical types of damage, and will not be dispellable.
 Additionally, it makes the casting speed instant, same as Shadow Form, which should help in using it in combat (though this does not make it truly uninterruptible).